maxin0722/Brain2Image/sub_notebooks/README.md

-Additional notebooks for reconstaruction of the parts of main pipeline.
+Additional notebooks for the parts reconstruction of the main pipeline.